joaotextor/joaotextor/README.md

 Web Developer - Forever a student
 ---------------------------------

-I coded between the years of 2004 and 2009 (Pascal, Delphi, PHP, SQL) and decided to switch to Law.
+I coded between the years of 2005 and 2009 (Object Pascal, PHP, MySQL) and decided to switch to Law.
 13 years later, I decided to switch careers and go back to programming.

 * 🌍  I'm based in Erechim, RS, Brazil.
 * 🧠  I'm learning everything Javascript related.